Fees and other costs

 The UCF is set by the University, not the College, and will vary considerably depending on the course you are planning to study and your fee status (which is determined by a number of factors, including your nationality and your place of ordinary residence).

 Comprehensive information on how to determine your fee status and the specific UCF associated with the course you hope to study can be found on these pages of the University's Postgraduate Admissions website.

 If you have a full scholarship or grant, these fees will usually be charged directly to your scholarship authority or grant-giving body.
 If you are self-financing or in a special category, you must pay them yourself, in advance, at the beginning of each academic year.
 Each postgraduate student should arrange for the payment of fees before coming into residence and should inform the College Office of arrangements.
 You should not expect remission of fees from the University or College and should provide sufficient money for all the time you expect to be here, allowing for inflation.

 Self-financed postgraduate students may also be required to pay a fee to their Department to cover the exceptional cost of any special items needed for research.
 The Department should clearly indicate when it accepts an application if it intends to make such a charge and it will be shown as a special provision on the acceptance form sent to the candidate by the Postgraduate Admissions Office.

 Accommodation and College Costs

 We aim to provide accommodation in College for all new postgraduate students in their first year if they want it.
 About a third of PhD students remain in a College room in their second and third years.
-College accommodation is divided into seven rental bands, depending on factors such as the size and location of the room and the facilities that come with it (if it is en-suite, for example).
+College accommodation is divided into nine rental bands, depending on factors such as the size and location of the room and the facilities that come with it (if it is en-suite, for example).